ublue-os/ucore/README.md

 ### CoreOS and ostree Docs

 It's a good idea to become familar with the [Fedora CoreOS Documentation](https://docs.fedoraproject.org/en-US/fedora-coreos/) as well as the [CoreOS rpm-ostree docs](https://coreos.github.io/rpm-ostree/).
 Note especially, this image is only possible due to [ostree native containers](https://coreos.github.io/rpm-ostree/container/).

+### Sanoid/Syncoid

+sanoid/syncoid is a great tool for manual and automated snapshot/transfer of ZFS datasets.
+However, there is not a current stable RPM, rather they provide [instructions on installing via git](https://github.com/jimsalterjrs/sanoid/blob/master/INSTALL.md#centos).

+`ucore` has pre-install all the (lightweight) required dependencies (perl-Config-IniFiles perl-Data-Dumper perl-Capture-Tiny perl-Getopt-Long lzop mbuffer mhash pv), such that a user wishing to use sanoid/syncoid only need install the "sbin" files and create configuration/systemd units for it.

 ### ZFS